Yoga.. An Aerial View

 What’s more, aerial yoga incorporates aspects taken from Pilates, acrobatics and aerial arts as well as traditional yoga making it more versatile for those who find regular yoga somewhat lacking.

-Through the use of a yoga trapeze, those taking part can encounter a new, refreshing approach to their yoga practice.
+Through the use of a yoga swing, those taking part can encounter a new, refreshing approach to their yoga practice.

 Key Benefits of Using a Yoga Swing